 - Clarity on that role

 Many of you are doing different things.
-Some of you are more focused on demand Gen. Some of you are more focused on the pricing, but I think what you need to think about is, although you're doing this right, almost 60% of you are focused on generating new revenue for the organisation which is great because as a CEO, you need to be thinking about the dollars.
+Some of you are more focused on demand Gen. Some of you are more focused on the pricing, but I think what you need to think about it, although you're doing this right, almost 60% of you are focused on generating new revenue for the organization which is great because as a CEO, you need to be thinking about the dollars.
 How are you generating new dollars for your organization?

-The other thing is MQLs which was pretty weird to see because demand-gen is often on the hook for generating your MQLs in many organisations, but about 45% of you are actually working on that now and 42% are on retaining customers.
+The other thing is MQLs which was pretty weird to see because demand-gen is often on the hook for generating your MQLs in many organizations, but about 45% of you are actually working on that now and 42% are on retaining customers.
 So I see that as driving some up-sell, maybe some cross-sell mixed in there as well, am I right?

-The good thing is, you're doing a lot of what's required already from a CEO perspective, we just need to put it together in a really cohesive plan to do so and help others in your organisation, whether they're in PM or engineering or a senior executive role, see us in that light.
+The good thing is, you're doing a lot of what's required already from a CEO perspective, we just need to put it together in a really cohesive plan to do so and help others in your organization, whether they're in PM or engineering or a senior executive role, see us in that light.